ModuSeg: Decoupling Object Discovery and Semantic Retrieval for Training-Free Weakly Supervised Segmentation: Experiments

 \subsection{Ablation Studies}

 \textbf{Effectiveness of Key Components.} All ablations use validation sets unless otherwise specified. \cref{tab:ablation_components} presents the quantitative ablation results.
 The baseline with C-RADIOv4 and EntitySeg achieves 84.3\% mIoU.
 Incorporating Soft-Masked Feature Aggregation (SMFA) alleviates boundary ambiguity during feature extraction and improves performance to 84.6\%.
 Semantic Boundary Purification (SBP) yields a substantial gain of 0.9\% by eroding uncertain regions to suppress feature mixing.
 The combination of both modules produces a synergistic effect, reaching a peak of 86.3\% mIoU.
 This confirms that purified boundaries paired with soft aggregation are essential for robust prototype learning.
+A per-category SBP analysis is provided in the supplementary material.

-\textbf{Impact of Feature Bank Construction Strategies.} \cref{tab:bank_construction} (Left) indicates that filtering is crucial for maintaining prototype integrity.
-Without it, background noise contaminates the feature bank, leading to a significant drop in mask quality for both CorrCLIP and Mask Adapter.
-Our logits-based filtering effectively removes these outliers and improves the mask mIoU.
-For mask proposals, \cref{tab:bank_construction} (Right) compares the class-agnostic SAM 2 against EntitySeg.
-While SAM 2 excels at geometric delineation, EntitySeg demonstrates superior instance-level consistency and generalization.
-Its capability to generate high-quality masks for diverse entities makes it a more robust geometric prior for our retrieval framework.
+\textbf{Impact of Feature Bank Construction Strategies and Backbone Scalability.} \cref{tab:bank_construction} (Left) indicates that filtering is crucial for maintaining prototype integrity.
+Without it, background noise degrades mask quality for CorrCLIP and Mask Adapter.
+Our logits-based filtering removes this noise and improves mask mIoU. \cref{tab:bank_construction} (Right) validates the scalability of ModuSeg.
+Performance scales consistently with backbone strength from DINOv2 to C-RADIOv4, indicating that powerful pre-trained foundation representations are an important source of the gains and that our decoupled design leverages stronger backbones.